The second season of Apple TV+’s “The Morning Show” debuted roughly this time last year, but there’s still nothing quite like it on TV.

 Take Daniel (Desean Terry), the frustrated co-anchor of the show’s frothy “Twist” segment.
 He yearns to be the official co-anchor, but the gig keeps slipping through his fingers.
 That convinces him to play the Race Card, suggesting his black skin is the reason he hasn’t secured the coveted slot as of yet.

 Witherspoon’s Bradley flirts with her own victimhood narrative on the show.
-She doesn’t identify as gay and is sexually attracted to men, but she starts a romance with a fellow news anchor (Julianna Margulies) mid-season.
+She doesn’t identify as gay and is sexually attracted to men, but her sexual orientation shifts when she starts a romance with a fellow news anchor (Julianna Margulies) mid-season.

 Bradley toys with coming out as a lesbian to snag a sweet debate moderator assignment, but she backs down at the last minute.
 It’s still clear she could get a sizable career boost with the confession.

-Stella, the Asian-American news executive played by Greta Lee, also wants to flex her power.
+Stella, the Asian-American news executive played by Greta Lee of “Past Lives” fame, also wants to flex her power.
 She’s not above mentioning her minority status, over and again, and how her presence can’t be more than as a surface-level token.